 - Ensure the program is showing the right day and time and is scheduled to “run.”
 If you’re having trouble turning off the program, adjust the temperature by using the up/down arrows and holding the “hold” button.
-This will make the furnace to turn on if thermostat scheduling is trouble.
+This will cause the furnace to turn on if thermostat is causing trouble.

 - Increase the temperature setting to 5 degrees above the temperature of the room.

 If your heat hasn’t kicked on within a couple minutes, make sure it has juice by moving the fan switch from “auto” to “on.”
 If the fan doesn’t begin to run, your furnace might not have power.

 If you have a smart thermostat—like one made by Nest, Ecobee, Lux, Honeywell or Bosch—troubleshooting will be determined by the model you have.
 Take a look at the manufacturer’s website for help.
 If you aren’t able to get your Wi-Fi thermostat to function, reach us at 724-425-5852 for heating and cooling service.

 2. Check Breakers and Switches

 Next, confirm your breaker and furnace switch are on.